edwinm/snippets/README.md

 }
 ```

-## Line clamp

-Like `text-overflow: ellipsis`, but for multiple lines.
+Use line clamp but for multiple lines.

 ```css
 .box {